The prompt alert

 <!DOCTYPE html> <html> <head> <script src="alert/dist/alertify.min.js"></script> <link rel="stylesheet" href="alert/dist/alertify.core.css" /> <link rel="stylesheet" href="alert/dist/alertify.custom.css" id="toggleCSS" /> <style> .divclass { background: #415665; height: 50px; width:200px; border-radius: 15px; padding:20px; font-size:22px; color:#fff; } </style> </head> <body> <div class="divclass"> <button onclick="promalert()">Show prompt alert</button> </div> <script> function promalert(){ // A prompt dialog example alertify.prompt("Your Name please?", function (e, useremail) { if (e) { alertify.alert("You entered: </BR>" + useremail); } else { alertify.alert("You cancelled the task!"); } }, "Enter name here"); } </script> </body> </html>

 You can see, the background color of the main area in the alert is changed.
-Also, the button’s font-size and font-family are also changed.
+Also, the button’s font-size and font-family are changed.

-To accomplish that, open the alertify.custom.css file.
-The .alertify class specifies the background-color and font related properties along with border-radius.
+- The .alertify class specifies the background-color and font-related properties along with border-radius.

 A demo of prompt JavaScript alert by using SweetAlert plug-in